bussilab/crescale/README.md

 Input files are available in [this directory](./input_file).

+## Generated datasets

+The generated datasets are available on [Zenodo](https://doi.org/10.5281/zenodo.3921885).

 ## Analysis scripts

 A notebook to perform the analysis reported in the manuscript is available [here](./Supporting_Info_figures.ipynb).